ganatradeval/AWS_Lambda/Personal Health Dashboard (PHD Alerts)/README.md

 # Personal Health Dashboard Alerts to Slack
-This function will forward AWS Personal Health Dashboard events which are coming to your account directly to your Slack Channel.
+This function will forward AWS Personal Health Dashboard events - coming to your account - directly to your Slack Channel.

 1. Create one Lambda function
 2. Check the Slack channel URL